The quantum switch is uniquely defined by its action on unitary operations: Conclusion and Future Scope

 \section{Conclusion and Future Scope}

-In this paper we have addressed the question of whether the description of a higher-order process is uniquely determined by its action on unitary operations.
-We proved that, differently than general processes, the action of the quantum switch on unitary operations uniquely defines its action on general quantum operations.
-Our proof follows from linearity and the fact that every higher-order quantum process transforming quantum operations must respect the completely CP preserving property.
-We have also shown this uniqueness property hold for different classes of higher-order quantum processes which include unitary identity supermap, unitary transposition~\cite{unitary_inversion2}, and qubit unitary complex conjugate~\cite{unitary_conjugate}.
+In this paper, we have addressed whether the action of a supermap is uniquely determined by its action on unitary CPTP maps.
+We proved that, different from general supermaps, the action of the quantum switch on unitary CPTP maps uniquely defines its action on general CP maps under linearity and completely CP preserving.
+We have also shown this uniqueness property holds for different classes of supermaps, which include identity supermaps, unitary transpositions~\cite{unitary_inversion2}, and the qubit unitary complex conjugation~\cite{unitary_conjugate}.

-In order to tackle more general processes, it would be useful to find a simple criterium to identify which processes are uniquely defined by its action on unitary operations.
-Here particular cases of interest would be to analyze the $n$-slot quantum switch~\cite{qs_discrimination2}, and processes which may be viewed as generalizations of the switch, such as the ones which can be described by coherent control of causal order~\cite{indefinite_reversible,barrett21,wechs2021quantum}.
+In order to tackle more general supermaps, it would be useful to find a simple criterion to identify which supermaps are uniquely defined by their action on unitary CPTP maps.
+Here particular cases of interest would be to analyze the $n$-slot quantum switch~\cite{qs_discrimination2}, and quantum processes which may be viewed as generalizations of the switch, such as the ones which can be described by a coherent control of causal order~\cite{indefinite_reversible,barrett21,wechs2021quantum}.
+Also, the quantum switch has the property of being a pure superchannel~\cite{indefinite_purification}, that is, it maps unitary operations (even unitary operations extended to larger systems) into unitary operations, and preserve the reversibility of quantum operations~\cite{indefinite_reversible,barrett21}.
+It would be interesting to have a better understanding of the relationship between pure superchannels and uniqueness property, as in the case of quantum switch.
+For instance, is it the case that all pure superchannels are uniquely defined among pure superchannels by this action on (non-extended) unitary operations?
+We stress however that in this work, we do not assume that the switch is a pure superchannel, the only properties that we assume are its action on (non-extended) unitary operations, linearity, and complete positiveness.
+From these hypotheses, we prove that this has to be a pure superchannel, and, additionally, that it is unique.

-We remark that when multiple uses of an input operation are allowed, the action on unitary operation cannot be uniquely determined for general quantum operations in general.
-In particular, if a higher-order quantum operation can be implemented with $k$ uses of an input operation, then if more than $k$ uses is allowed, the uniqueness does not hold because it is always possible to discard a certain number of input operations.
-Even though, the completely CP preserving condition may be used to restrict the form of the supermap.